JDBDT/jdbdt/src/site/markdown/DataSets.md

 ## Typed data sets.

-`TypedDataSet` is a typed extension of `DataSet` that allows for a simple form of (one-way) object-relational mapping through conversion functions.
-A `Conversion` instance defines a mapping between objects and row format, i.e., arrays of columns.
+`TypedDataSet` is a typed extension of `DataSet`.
+It allows for a simple form of (one-way) object-relational mapping through conversion functions expressed by the `Conversion` interface.
+A `Conversion` instance defines a mapping from objects to rows, where each row is expressed as an array of column values.

-Example:

     import static org.jdbdt.JDBDT.*;
     import org.jdbdt.TypedDataSet;